 We must not allow children and families ‘getting outside’ to be an endangered element of today’s society.
 The health of the community where we live, the health of the children among us and the health of the planet we live on are all dependent on this connection with Vitamin N.

 I recall a wise person once saying to me: “Remember Bob, it isn’t just what kind of world we are leaving for our children, but also what kind of children are we leaving for the world.”

-Bob Peart is the executive director of Sierra Club BC.
+Bob Peart is the former executive director of Sierra Club BC.

 CONNECTING WITH VITAMIN N: A Ten-Year Reflection from One of Canada’s Leading Conservationists reprinted with permission of the Children & Nature Network, www.childrenandnature.org. © July 2016, Bob Peart